US arrests suspect in assassination of Haitian president | DW | 04.01.2022

 Haitian authorities have so far arrested 45 people in connection with Moise's killing but have yet to formally charge anyone.

 The suspect was arrested in Jamaica in October, and had been scheduled to fly to Colombia on Monday.
-However according to Colombia's Director of police Jorge Luis Vargas, he was informed of the Interpol provisional arrest warrant.
+However, according to Colombia's Director of police Jorge Luis Vargas, he was informed of the Interpol provisional arrest warrant, and that he was being extradited to the US.

 The suspect is believed to have been part of the group involved in the killing of Moise at his residence in July 2021.